-The contractor is to design / supply / install / commission the battery system for the building.
+The contractor shall design, supply,install and commission the battery storage system for the building.
 The purpose of the batteries is to store the energy up during the day and discharge the energy during the night.
-Solis inverter 1 generates approx. 57kWh/day.

-Solis inverter 2 generates approx. 11kWh/day.
+- Solis inverter 1 generates approx. 20kWh/day. - Solis inverter 2 generates approx. 20kWh/day.